Algorithms for bounding contribution for histogram estimation under user-level privacy: Optimal user contribution for histograms over bounded domains

-Next we discuss how to find $C^*$ privately using an additional privacy budget of $(\eps', \delta')$, and further provide complete guarantees in terms of excess error compared to $2\inf_{C\ge 0}\mathcal{L}_G(C, D)$.
+We now discuss how to find $C^*$ privately using an additional privacy budget of $(\eps', \delta')$, and further provide complete guarantees in terms of excess error compared to $2\inf_{C\ge 0}\mathcal{L}_G(C, D)$.
 We emphasize that it only requires a very small extra privacy budget compared to the original $(\eps, \delta)$ to achieve good performance, as we will later show in the experiments.
-We focus on $(\eps, \delta)$-DP because it is more practical, especially when $d$ is large.
+For $\delta=0$, one can levarage many existing algorithms to privately find the $d/\eps$ quantile in Lemma~\ref{lem:laplac-2opt} \citep[Theorem 2]{dick2023subset}.
+Thus we mainly focus on the $\delta>0$ case.

 Note that computing the optimal $C$ in a differentially private way is possible though difficult because the sensitivity of $\sum_{i: \|N_i\|_2 > C} \frac{\|N_i\|_1}{\|N_i\|_2}$ can be very large for some datasets.
 However, observe that by Cauchy-Schwarz inequality,